githubcyclist/opensourcecraft/README.md

 # OpenSourceCraft
 An open source Minecraft clone written using jMonkeyEngine.

+## A word of caution before you run
+OpenSourceCraft is in an extremely early pre-release stage.
+Unless you know what you're doing or you want to help develop, it is not recommended to run it.

 ## I just wanna run it
 You will need the JDK, and Ant is recommended.